Tom's Hardware

 Tom's Hardware is an online publication owned by Future plc and focused on technology.
 It was founded in 1996 by Thomas Pabst.
 It provides articles, news, price comparisons, videos and reviews on computer hardware and high technology.
-The site features coverage on CPUs, motherboards, RAM, PC cases, graphic cards, display technology, power supplies and displays, storage, smartphones, tablets, gaming, consoles, and computer peripherals.
+The site features coverage on CPUs, motherboards, RAM, PC cases, graphics cards, display technology, power supplies and displays, storage, smartphones, tablets, gaming, consoles, and computer peripherals.

 Tom's Hardware has a forum and featured blogs.

 History

 Tom's Hardware was founded in 1996 as Tom's Hardware Guide in Canada by Thomas Pabst.
 It started using the domain tomshardware.com in September 1997 and was followed by several foreign language versions, including Italian, French, Finnish and Russian based on franchise agreements.

 While the initial testing labs were in Germany and California, much of Tom's Hardware's testing now occurs in New York and a facility in Ogden, Utah, owned by its parent company.
 In April 2007, the site was acquired by the French company Bestofmedia Group.
 In July 2013, that company was acquired by TechMediaNetwork, Inc., which changed its name to Purch in April 2014.
 Purch's consumer brands, including Tom's Hardware, were acquired by Future in 2018.

 The site celebrated its 20th anniversary in May 2016.
 Beyond continuous publication of the website, it is known for its overclocking championships and other contests.

+The site launched Tom's Hardware Premium, a subscription-only offering, on Aug.
+6, 2025.

 Editors

-Avram Piltch is the current editor-in-chief of Tom's Hardware.
-Prior to starting the position in 2018, he worked for sister sites Tom's Guide and Laptop Mag.
-Prior to that, John A. Burek, formerly of Computer Shopper, briefly held the role.
+Paul Alcorn took over as editor-in-chief of Tom's Hardware in June 2025 from Avram Piltch, who had served in the role since 2018.
+Prior to starting the position, Alcorn served as lead editor for CPU content.
+Before Piltch, John A. Burek, formerly of Computer Shopper, briefly held the role of editor in chief.

 Burek succeeded Fritz Nelson, who served from August 2014 through 2017.
-Other former editors-in-chief include Chris Angelini (July 2008 – July 2014), Patrick Schmid (2005–2006), David Strom (2005), Omid Rahmat (1999–2003) and founder Thomas Pabst (1996–2001).
+Other former editors-in-chief include Chris Angelini (July 2008–July 2014), Patrick Schmid (2005–2006), David Strom (2005), Omid Rahmat (1999–2003) and founder Thomas Pabst (1996–2001).